adrianoc/cecilifier/README.md

 Existing tests work basically taking a [snippet of code](https://github.com/adrianoc/cecilifier/blob/dev/Cecilifier.Core.Tests/TestResources/Integration/CodeBlock/Conditional/IfStatement.cs.txt), _Cecilifying_ it (generating the Mono.Cecil API calls to produce an assembly equivalent to the compiled snippet), compiling it,  and finally either comparing the two assemblies or comparing the generated IL for some method with the expected output [as in this example](https://github.com/adrianoc/cecilifier/blob/dev/Cecilifier.Core.Tests/TestResources/Integration/CodeBlock/Conditional/IfStatement.cs.il.txt).

-Ideally all tests should use the assembly comparison approach (as opposed to forcing developers to store the expected IL) but in some cases the comparison code would became to complex and in such cases I think it is ok to store the expected IL (anyway, I try to minimize the number of such tests).
+Ideally all tests should use the assembly comparison approach (as opposed to forcing developers to store the expected IL) but in some cases the comparison code would became too complex and in such cases I think it is ok to store the expected IL (anyway, I try to minimize the number of such tests).

 How to report issues
 ---

 If you hit a problem and you think it is an issue/bug in the code please follow the steps to report it:

-- Search in the open / resolved issues to make sure it is not already known
+- Search in the open/resolved issues to make sure it is not already known
 - If you cannot find anything open a new issue and do your best to:
 	- add a failing test (see [`How to add tests`](#how-to-add-tests))
 	- Make the title/description as clear / detailed as possible (do not assume anything; add as much details as possible)